 1.1 Development of the baseline according to GPM methodology.
 (15%)

 John Elkington, introduced a new measurement standard from the triple baseline in the mid-1990s.
-In this way, the valuation of a company goes beyond the metrics of utility and present value to incorporate social and environmental metrics.
-Looking ahead, it should become an aspect to consider in the analysis of the value of a company in the stock market, given that it gives a long-term valuation factor.
+In this way, the valuation of a company goes beyond the metrics of profit and present value to incorporate social and environmental metrics.
+Looking ahead, it should become an aspect to consider in the analysis of the value of a company in the stock market, given that it provides a long-term valuation factor.

-The challenge is to properly define the unit of measurement of social and environmental variables, and how to assign them an appropriate value, which is not an easy task.
+The challenge is to properly define the unit of measurement of social and environmental variables, and how to assign them an appropriate value, which are not easy tasks.

-The reality is that there is no single method to calculate the TBL (triple line basis) but it will depend on the context of the project and its objectives, the definition of its units of measurement.
+The reality is that there is no single method to calculate the TBL (Triple Baseline) but it will depend on the context of the project and its objectives, and the definition of its units of measurement.
 It also poses a challenge when it comes to collecting necessary and recurring information to achieve these metrics.

-Therefore, it is important the initial participation of the stakeholders to define the units of measurement that are considered most representative for the company and for each project in the social and environmental level in order to construct a representative TBL.
+Therefore, the initial participation of the stakeholders is important to define the units of measurement that are considered most representative for the company and for each project, at the social and environmental levels, in order to construct a representative TBL.

-To develop this point, it is necessary to study the P5 Standard, and then define qualitative or quantitative sustainability indicators, according to the elements defined in each of the social, environmental and economic subcategories and categories.
+To develop this item, it is necessary to study the P5 Standard, and then define qualitative or quantitative sustainability indicators, according to the elements defined in each of the social, environmental and economic subcategories and categories.
 They should define those that are pertinent to your project.
 See the next figure.

 Example 1: